bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/grafting.md

 This will take some time.
 When done, the [Augmentation](../basic/augmentations.md) will be applied to your character without needing to install.

-Be warned, some who have tested grafting have reported an unidentified malware.
+Be warned: some who have tested grafting have reported an unidentified malware.
-Dubbed `Entropy`, this virus seems to grow in potency as more [Augmentations](../basic/augmentations.md) are grafted, causing unpredictable affects to the victim.
+Dubbed `Entropy`, this virus seems to grow in potency as more [Augmentations](../basic/augmentations.md) are grafted, causing unpredictable effects to the victim.
+Perhaps there is a way to reverse its effects ...

 Note that when grafting an [Augmentation](../basic/augmentations.md), cancelling will **not** save your progress, and the money spent will **not** be returned.